Vaguery/tablecloth/docs/index.md

 ## Problem definition

-Imagine we have a tabletop, which we will represent as the Cartesian plane for `x` >= 0.
+Imagine we have a tabletop.
+Call the left edge of the table `x=0`, and as we move right across the table think of the distance from the left as a value `x`.
+Call the _height_ of any object above the tabletop a distance `y`.

 We also have a collection of _boxes_.
 Each box is a rectangle, and is defined by three values, its `left` (edge position on the `x` axis), its `width`, and its `height`.
 Any given box is defined by these three values, and you're welcome to think of them as a tuple, or three attributes of an object, or as a map, or whatever you like.